-Prerequisite: Child Development 30 and teacher recommendation advised
+Prerequisite: Child Development 30 and teacher recommendation required.

 Do you enjoy working with children?
-Students in Early Childhood Education become the teachers in our student-run preschool.
-They plan and operate a preschool program for three- and four-year-old children from the community.
-During class time students meet to evaluate the individual needs of the children in the program and to plan and create developmentally appropriate lesson plans.
-In addition, students will spend time in the preschool lab creating a safe, healthy and stimulating learning environment for the children in the program.
+Students in Early Childhood Education become the teachers in our student-run preschool as they plan and operate a preschool program for three- and four-year-old children from the community.
+During class time, students meet to evaluate the individual needs of the children in the program and to plan and create developmentally appropriate lesson plans.
+These lesson plans are then implemented by the students as they spend time in the preschool lab creating a safe, healthy and stimulating learning environment for the children in the program.